ChatGPT prototype was launched on 30 Nov 2022 by startup OpenAI. There was no fanfare but the industry was abuzz.

 Google appeared to have taken a different approach such as the selection of source data and how the application is trained.
 So do expect differences in the way queries are handled as well as the delivery of results.

 There is one other area of mounting interest.
 That is SEO – search engine optimisation.
-This is extensively used in the online World for website ranking and pages views.
+This is extensively used in the online World for website ranking and page views.
 It has high commercial value relying solely on search engines and their algorithms.
 If the search engines lose some of their market share to AI chatbots, it will have a direct impact on SEO effectives.
 It cannot be applied to AI Chatbots in its present form.

 In a nutshell